 Skip to content

-That being said, the lists of current and upcoming kid-friendly theatre performances will be reviewed and updated on a regular basis; however, things can change at any moment.
+That being said, the lists of current and upcoming kids’ theatre performances will be reviewed and updated on a regular basis; however, things can change at any moment.
 Please make sure to click the links and confirm performance details.

 Performance Reviews